aryan-at-ul/crt2021-r-viz-assignment/README.md

 # crt2021-r-viz-assignment

-Data visualisation assignment
+#Data visualisation assignment
-Catherine Hurley
+*lectured by* >Catherine Hurley

-8/27/2021
+* on * > 8/27/2021

-The dataset marathon.csv gives results from the 2018 Dublin city marathon scraped from https://www.tdleventservices.co.uk/event-results/events?event=3073.
+**The dataset marathon.csv gives results from the 2018 Dublin city marathon scraped from https://www.tdleventservices.co.uk/event-results/events?event=3073.
 General marathon information is here http://kbcdublinmarathon.ie
+**

 Read in the data with

+'''
 library(tidyverse)
 m <- read_csv("marathon.csv")
+'''
 You should write a report with three parts:

 State some questions appropriate for the data.